ConsoleMage/Full-Stack-.NET-Developer-Learning-Journey/README.md

 ### Exercise 1

-Learn how to use classes, implement methods with parameters and return types.
+Learn how to use classes, methods and return types.

 ### Exercise 2

-Learn how to handle exceptions and also how to build new exception handlers.
+Learn how to use pre-defined and custom exceptions.

 ### Exercise 3